-The LNGIII metrology workshop and training will be held at Ruhr-Universität Bochum on 28 May (LNG metrology workshop) and 29 May (LNG metrology training).
+About the LNGIII metrology workshop and training on 28 and 29 May:

 VSL’s LNG Research and Calibration facility has delivered its first SI-traceable LNG flow meter calibration results.
 A total of six flow meters from five leading flow meter manufacturers were calibrated in the test facility using liquid nitrogen.
 Apart from the calibrations themselves, effects of upstream flow disturbances and of insulation of the flow meters were investigated.
 The results are summarized in a publicly available paper which can be downloaded here.